GMAP/RustStreamBench/libs/rust-ssp/README.md

     }

-# How to Cite our Work
+# How to Cite Rust-SSP

 Ricardo Pieper, Dalvan Griebler, and Luiz Gustavo Fernandes.
 2019. **Structured Stream Parallelism for Rust.** In Proceedings of the XXIII Brazilian Symposium on Programming Languages (SBLP 2019).
 ACM, New York, NY, USA, 54-61.
 DOI: https://doi.org/10.1145/3355378.3355384